 Strength of Heart is a shrine dedicated to the fictional world Cephiro from the manga Magic Knight Rayearth by CLAMP, created as part of Amassment's Old School Challenge.
-The current layout was optimized for Chrome; fonts may not be displayed at their best in other browsers, namely Firefox and Internet Explorer.
+The current layout was optimized for Chrome and desktop view..

 To all the adventurers who have gone on classic RPG journeys and would love to go on similar adventures again - on a different medium. ♥